Digital-Peak/DPDocker/tests/README.md

 Examples

 ```
-./run-system-tests.sh -e Foo #All tests on Joomla 3 and 4 on the latest PHP version on chrome
+./run-system-tests.sh -e Foo # All tests on Joomla 3 and 4 on the latest PHP version on chrome
-./run-system-tests.sh -e Foo -b firefox #All tests on Joomla 3 and 4 on the latest PHP version on firefox
+./run-system-tests.sh -e Foo -b firefox # All tests on Joomla 3 and 4 on the latest PHP version on firefox
-./run-system-tests.sh -e Foo -j 3 -php 7.3 #All tests only on Joomla 3 and PHP 7.3 on chrome
+./run-system-tests.sh -e Foo -j 3 -php 7.3 # All tests only on Joomla 3 and PHP 7.3 on chrome
-./run-system-tests.sh -e Foo -t tests/acceptance/views -php 8.0 #Test in folder tests/acceptance/views on Joomla 3 and 4 on PHP 8.0 on chrome
+./run-system-tests.sh -e Foo -t tests/acceptance/views -php 8.0 # Test in folder tests/acceptance/views on Joomla 3 and 4 on PHP 8.0 on chrome
-./run-system-tests.sh -e Foo -t tests/acceptance/views -j 4 #Tests in folder tests/acceptance/views on Joomla 4 on the latest PHP version on chrome
+./run-system-tests.sh -e Foo -t tests/acceptance/views -j 4 # Tests in folder tests/acceptance/views on Joomla 4 on the latest PHP version on chrome
-./run-system-tests.sh -e Foo -t tests/acceptance/views/ArticleViewCest.php:canSeeArticle #Test tests/acceptance/views/ArticleViewCest.php:canSeeArticle on Joomla 3 and 4 on the latest PHP version on chrome
+./run-system-tests.sh -e Foo -t tests/acceptance/views/ArticleViewCest.php:canSeeArticle # Test tests/acceptance/views/ArticleViewCest.php:canSeeArticle on Joomla 3 and 4 on the latest PHP version on chrome
-./run-system-tests.sh -e Foo -t tests/acceptance/views/ArticleViewCest.php:canSeeArticle -j 4 -php 7.4 #Test tests/acceptance/views/ArticleViewCest.php:canSeeArticle on Joomla 4 on PHP 7.4 on chrome
+./run-system-tests.sh -e Foo -t tests/acceptance/views/ArticleViewCest.php:canSeeArticle -j 4 -php 7.4 # Test tests/acceptance/views/ArticleViewCest.php:canSeeArticle on Joomla 4 on PHP 7.4 on chrome
-./run-system-tests.sh -e Foo -d '' #All tests on Joomla 3 and 4 on the latest PHP version on firefox but not in debug mode
 ```

 - -e